vidyar/docs-1/sources/config.rst

       #encrypted output of third env variable
       - secure: <encrypted output>

 .. note::

    Due to the security risk of exposing your secure variables, we do not decrypt secure variables for pull request from the forks of public projects.
-Secure variable decryption is limited to the pull request triggered from the branches on the same repository .
+Secure variable decryption is limited to the pull request triggered from the branches on the same repository.
+And the decrypted secured variables are also not displayed in the script tab for security reasons.

 include & exclude branches